-As director of K–12 education strategy, policy, and services at the Dana Center, Doug leads both the strategic direction and partnerships necessary to create equity-driven, high-quality professional learning, instructional materials, and policy and advocacy at scale.
+As director of K–12 education strategy, policy, and services at the Dana Center, Doug leads both the strategic direction and content and business development partnerships necessary to create equity-driven, high-quality professional learning, instructional materials, and policy and advocacy at scale.
 He collaborates with coalitions of school district and equity leaders to support sustainable systemic change.
 In addition, Doug provides thought leadership at local, state, and national levels to help steward the K–12 mathematics and science education fields toward approaches and policies that work for all children.

 Doug directs the Dana Center’s Launch Years initiative, which seeks to usher in a new paradigm to support students for college preparation and guide them through pathways for degree attainment, specifically focusing on the transition from junior year of high school through their junior year in college.

 Before Joining the Dana Center

 As executive director of math strategic initiatives at UnboundEd Learning, Doug contributed to the development of the professional learning experiences and strategic planning for grades K–12.
 He also partnered with the leadership and learning team to support content-embedded, capacity-building experiences for school and district leaders.

 Previously, Doug worked for Parcc Inc., supporting multiple states in developing the mathematical content and instructional supports associated with the PARCC Assessment System.
 At Achieve, Inc., he was a member of the writing team for the Common Core State Standards for Mathematics, which included leading the development of Appendix A (the model course pathways) and being the principal contributor to international benchmarking studies necessary to determine college and career readiness.
 Before that, Doug spent 10 years at Bellevue Public Schools in Washington state, where he was a mathematics teacher, assistant principal, and principal as well as a district-wide lesson study lead.